aboutcode-org/scancode.io/docs/user-interface.rst

 .. image:: images/UI-4-new.png

 .. warning::
-    You will not be able to add more inputs once a pipeline has been run on the project.
-    You can add and run more pipelines though.
+    You will not be able to add any extra inputs once a pipeline has been run on the project.
+However, you still can add and run extra pipelines as needed!

 Within each project, you can view your project details, review the results of the pipeline execution, or download the output files.